-Thanks to the integrated web server, the device can be operated and configured through a web browser through a service interface (CDI-RJ45) and connected for Modbus TCP signal transmission.
+Thanks to the integrated web server, the device can be operated and configured using a service interface (CDI-RJ45) and connected for Modbus TCP signal transmission.
 The structure of the operating menu is the same as for the local display.
 In addition to the measured values, status information on the device is displayed and allows the user to monitor the status of the device.
 The measuring device data can also be managed and the network parameters can be configured.